 - Ask Questions and Listen- Ask your student specific questions about their college experience.
 Listen carefully to what they tell you.
 Make sure you feel you are getting answers from them about how they are doing in class and how they are doing socially.

 - Surprise Your Student- Surprise them with an unexpected gift, visit, or communication during a stressful time.
 This does make a difference.

-- Use College Resources- If at any point you believe that the stress is getting the best of your student, contact Student Affairs and ask them to help.
+- Use College Resources- If at any point you believe that the stress is getting the best of your student, contact Student Life and ask them to help.

 Parents make a difference.
 The more aware and informed you are of your student’s college experience, the more effectively you can provide advice and support.
 College can be an educational experience for both students and parents.
 Asking questions and having an open dialogue with your son or daughter can be mutually beneficial.
 It can also lead to your student being more successful at William Jewell College.

 We asked some of our students to complete the sentence above.
 Read their answers below for a glimpse into the minds of Jewell students.